Notable Oregonians: Jon Krakauer - Writer, Mountaineer

 Under the Banner of Heaven became Krakauer's third bestselling book after its release in 2003, this time looking at fundamentalist Mormons who continued to practice polygamy.
 The controversial book examines the actions of Dan and Ron Lafferty, a pair of Utah brothers who believed they were ordered by God to kill their sister-in-law and her 15-month-old daughter.

 Krakauer's book, Where Men Win Glory: The Odyssey of Pat Tillman was published in 2009.
 The book chronicles former National Football League player Pat Tillman.
 Tillman gave up his successful and lucrative career to enlist in the U.S. Army after 9/11 and become an elite Army Ranger.
 He was later killed in action under suspicious circumstances in Afghanistan and made a "hero" by the government.

 In 2011, Krakauer released an e-book entitled Three Cups of Deceit.
-His book Missoula: Rape and the Justice System in a College Town was scheduled for release in April 2015.
+His book Missoula: Rape and the Justice System in a College Town was released in 2015.